 Some ant species may require special management considerations which are presented in the section below entitled Specific House-Invading Ants.
 If you are having difficulty controlling an ant problem in your home, it may be helpful to collect a few specimens for proper identification.
-Please visit the NCSU Plant Disease and Insect Clinic’s website or call 919-515-9530 for information about submitting ants for identification.
+Please visit the NC State University Plant Disease and Insect Clinic’s website for information about submitting ants for identification.

 It is important to check carefully and thoroughly both indoors and outside to determine areas of ant activity, nest locations, and type of ant present.
 Indoors, follow ant trails to locate their entry point such as an electrical outlet (Figure 4) or gap along a baseboard or around a water pipe.
 Outside, check the foundation, walkways, trees and shrubs, and in mulched areas for ant trails.
 Look for nests in mulch and vegetation next to the foundation.
 Check under potted plants, patio blocks, and stepping stones, and in piles of rocks, lumber, and firewood.
 Inspect the foundation to find possible ant entryways such as areas where pipes enter the building, foundation cracks, and around doors and windows.
 If swarmers were found indoors, then you could very easily have an indoor infestation, e.g., in a wall void, in the crawlspace or in the ceiling.
 In those situations, a careful inspection of the crawlspace may also be needed.

 Sanitation and Exclusion